10 Causal estimands

 1 n (%); Median (Q1, Q3)

 Table 10.2: A descriptive table of Extra Magic Morning hours weighted by the Average Treatment Effect Weights.
-This table shows the distributions of these variables in the psuedopopulation created by these weights.
+This table shows the distributions of these variables in the pseudo-population created by these weights.

-Notice in Table 10.2 that the variables are more balanced between the groups.
-For example, looking at the variable park_ticket_season, in Table 10.1 we see that a higher percentage of the days with extra magic hours in the mornings were during the peak season (30%) compared to the percent of days without extra magic hours in the morning (23%).
-In Table 10.2 this is balanced, with a weighted percent of 22% peak days in the extra magic morning group and 22% in the no extra magic morning group.
+Notice in that the variables are more balanced between the groups.
+For example, looking at the variable park_ticket_season in , we see that a higher percentage of the days with Extra Magic Hours in the mornings were during the peak season (30%) compared to the percentage of days without Extra Magic Hours in the morning (23%).
+In , this is balanced, with a weighted percent of 22% peak days in the Extra Magic Morning group and 22% in the no Extra Magic Morning group.
 The weights change the variables’ distribution by weighting each observation so that the two groups appear balanced.
-Also, notice that the distribution of variables in Table 10.2 now matches the Overall column of Table 10.1.
-That is what ATE weights do: they make the distribution of variables included in the propensity score for each exposure group look like the overall distribution across the whole sample.
+Also, notice that the distribution of variables in now matches the Overall column of .
+ATE weights do exactly this: they make the distribution of variables included in the propensity score for each exposure group look like the overall distribution across the whole sample.

-Let’s look at another visualization that can help us understand the weighted psuedopopulation created by the ATE weights: a mirrored histogram.
-We will plot the distribution of the propensity score for the days in the exposure group (days with extra magic hours in the morning) on the top half of the plot; then, we will mirror the distribution of the propensity score for the days in the”unexposed group below it.
+Let’s examine a mirrored histogram, another visualization to help us understand the weighted pseudo-population created by the ATE weights.
+We will plot the distribution of the propensity score for the days in the exposure group (days with Extra Magic Hours in the morning) on the top half of the plot; then, we will mirror the distribution of the propensity score for the days in the unexposed group below it.
 This visualization allows us to compare the two distributions quickly.
-Then we will overlay weighted histograms to demonstrate how these distributions differ after incorporating the weights.
-The {halfmoon} package includes a function geom_mirror_histogram() to assist with this visualization.
+Then, we will overlay weighted histograms to demonstrate how these distributions differ after incorporating the weights.
+As we saw in , the halfmoon package includes a function geom_mirror_histogram() to assist with this visualization.

 library(halfmoon)